josh-helpert/elder/docs/syntax.markdown

 ------------------------------------------------------------------------------------------------------------

 TODO
-* Look at other solutions: StrictYAML, OGDL, OpenInternet, GraphQL, other schema definition systems?
+* Look at other solutions: StrictYAML, OGDL, InternetObject, GraphQL, other schema definition systems?
 *

 ## Precedence